Programer6/Phoenix3D/Journal/Journal.md

 - Sourced AliExpress parts:  BMG extruder, linear rails, belts.
 Was extremely hard to stay in budget, hit $300.
 Some of the part are most like not going to brough such as the neopixels as at this poitn it seems as if i am going quite above my budget of 350$

 ##  Bill of Materials
+I have not added aliexpress links as they expire or get moved quite quickly as well and the fulctuating nature of the price itself so i hava given a estimate for each section

 # Phoenix3D (x201) - Full Bill of Materials (Sourced Individually)

 ## Frame & Mechanical